RichBurman/Project_4/README.md

 - How to create, edit and delete a booking.
 - To be able to review what bookings you have.
 - How to become a member and sign up.
+- User can see a live upcoming trip list on the home page which is updated as users on the site make bookings.
 -

 ### User Stories